Greggry/ask/README.md

-# What is this?
+# ask-js

-This is a simple script for CLI tools which can be used as an easy-to-use readline script.
+ask-js is a simple script for CLI tools which can be used as an easy-to-use readline script.

 # Installation